List of Marvel Comics characters: T: Euroforce

 Tumult was a member of Euroforce, led by the Black Knight.
 She aided the Avengers against Morgan le Fay and her undead army.

 The Trickster Chimaera

-Tumult, the Trickster Chimaera was an amalgamation of numerous trickster gods enlisted by Ora Serrata to wreak havoc on Arakko in order to justify authoritarian rule.
-Tumult describes himself to Nightcrawler to have "the helm of Loki.
-The feathers and fruit of Eris.
-From Huehecóyotl, this mocking maw.
-From Anansi, the limbs of fable and fate.
-Veles and Hermes, Maui and Manannán, Nanabozho and Cagn and a dozen more lost to age and apathy".
+Tumult is an amalgamation of numerous trickster gods who was created and used by Ora Serrata to wreak havoc on Arakko and support her own rule.
+He finds a sole worshipper in Switch, a former member of the Hellions.
+Switch and Tumult swap bodies via Switch's powers, leaving Switch to be killed by the Arakki.
+Tumult, in Switch's body, plans to leave Arakko to explore the world.

 Lord Turac

 Lord Turac is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Dracula #2 (1973) and was created by Marv Wolfman, Archie Goodwin, and Neal Adams.

 Turac is a Turkish warlord who overthrows the Wallachian voivode Prince Vlad Dracula in 1459.
 Turac himself mortally wounds the prince in battle, but, wanting to keep him alive to use as a puppet ruler of Wallachia, brings him to the Romani healer Lianda.
 Lianda, secretly a vampire, instead turns Dracula into a vampire.
 Ignorant of this, Turac imprisons Dracula in the prince's own castle and later kills his wife Maria.
 Enraged, Dracula breaks free from his prison and bites Turac across the throat, leaving him for dead.
 Turac, however, later resurrects as a vampire and returns to his castle in Ankara, going on a killing spree.
 When he attacks his daughter Elianne, he accidentally impales himself on a spear.
 With his dying words, Turac implores Elianne to take revenge on Dracula.